openshift-labs/learn-katacoda/middleware/serverless/02-serving.md

 Lets clear our terminal `clear`{{execute interrupt}} before running our exercises.

-To deploy the service execute `oc apply -n knativetutorial -f basics/service.yaml`{{execute}}
+To deploy the service execute `oc apply -n serverless-tutorial -f basics/service.yaml`{{execute}}

-As it will take some time for the service to come up you can watch the status using the command `oc get -n knativetutorial get pods -w`{{execute}}
+As it will take some time for the service to come up you can watch the status using the command `oc get -n serverless-tutorial get pods -w`{{execute}}

 A successful service deployment will show the following greeter pods: